farhadsedaghati/ANN-EAS-GMM-NGA-West3-/README.md

 ```

 ## Citation <a name = "citation"></a>
 Sedaghati, F., Pezeshk, S., and Davatgari-Tafreshi, M. (2026).
-A Data-Driven Ground-Motion Model for Fourier Amplitude Spectra of Shallow Crustal Earthquakes Using the NGA-West3 Database
+A Data-Driven Ground-Motion Model for Fourier Amplitude Spectra of Shallow Crustal Earthquakes Using the NGA-West3 Database, Bulletin of Earthquake Engineering.